 Jessore–a town in the southwest of Bangladesh that plays an important part in the cultural and economic landscape of Bangladesh.
 Jessore is known for its lively spirit, deep history and the traditional lifestyle of its people.
 Jessore district is subdivided into 8 upazila: Jessore Sadar, Sharsha, Manirampur, Keshabpur, Jhikargachha, Chaugachha, Bagherpara and Abhaynagar.
-There are thousands of villages in every upazila, every village itself is a separate world of charm.
+There are thousands of villages in every upazila, and every village itself is a separate world of charm.
 As such, the Jessore Village List could help you with exploring the rural landscape or understanding local administrative divisions; it provides information on all the villages in the district along with names.

-🏘️ Villages in Jessore District
+Toggle🏘️ Villages in Jessore District

 🌾 Life in Jessore’s Villages